Chiusella: Geography

 The Chiusella starts in the Graian Alps near Mount Marzo and Bocchetta delle Oche, a mountain pass connecting its valley with Val Soana.

 Flowing initially from NW to SE it reaches Traversella and the permanently inhabited part of the valley.
-In the territory of Issiglio it receives from the right side the waters of Torrente Savenca, its main tributary.
-The Chiusella is then blocked by a dam forming the Lake Gurzia.
+In the territory of Issiglio it receives from the right side the waters of the Savenca, its main tributary.
+Just downstream from this confluence, the Chiusella is blocked by a dam forming the Lake Gurzia.
 Flowing eastwards it forms a canyon and leaves the mountains entering the plain; near Strambino it finally flows into the Dora Baltea.